lmjakt/BI229F_2021/session_4/practical_2/MSA_in_R.md

 ```

 I have put empty lines between each command here to emphasise that I want you
 to run each command separately.
-I belive RStudio has a way of doing this
+I believe RStudio has a way of doing this
 without intervening empty lines; and if it does you can find the answer from
 Google.
 From here on, you should try to decide yourself whether you want to
 run several statements in one go or to limit yourself to single ones.